Sharing and permissions in the SharePoint modern experience

 - People in your organization links work for only people inside your Microsoft 365 organization.
 (They don't work for guests or external participants in Teams shared channels).

 - Specific people links only work for the people that users specify when they share the item.
-For files in a Teams shared channel site, specific people links can only be sent to others in the channel.
+For files in a Teams shared channel site, specific people links can't be sent to people outside the organization unless they're in the channel.

 You can change the type of link that is presented to users by default for each site.